germancin/Django-Portfolio/README.md

 <img src="https://github.com/germancin/Django-Portfolio/blob/master/readme_resources/admin-front.png" alt="admin-ui"  >

 # Let's work on our first App (Jobs)
-But now we have to create a database/tables/objects for our jobs app in order to dynamically add new jobs and automatically be populated in our page.
+Now we have to create a database/tables/objects for our jobs app in order to dynamically add new jobs and automatically be populated in our page.

 So there are several things we have to be aware of